UummProject/uumm-prototype/support/Broken meritocracy.md

 ## Whitelisting merit

 As previously described in the analog/centralized world, the voting rights are defined in the identity credentials... not for its current merit.
+That forces the system to constatnly have to revaluate these credentials.

 By white-listing capacities (merit) instead of identites (usually people) we can have a governance system, more open and adaptable while adhering to the system goals, and still being compatible with old governance systems.